Theory of Operation

 The worst case for inter-sample peaks occurs when consecutive samples approach full scale with alternating signs at frequencies near Nyquist (half the sample rate).
 At 44.1 kHz, high-frequency content near 22 kHz is especially prone.
 In practice, ISPs on real-world audio material are typically 0.5–3 dB above sample peak, though extreme cases can reach higher.

-The Streaming Ingest Trap When you upload audio to Spotify, the platform transcodes your file to Ogg/Vorbis or AAC for streaming delivery.
+When you upload audio to Spotify, the platform transcodes your file to Ogg/Vorbis or AAC for streaming delivery.
 If your uploaded file has true peaks near 0 dBFS, the transcode itself can clip: the decoded streaming copy is distorted before a listener ever plays it, and no subsequent gain adjustment will fix it.
 Spotify's own artist documentation warns: "Really loud modern masters can easily register True Peak levels of +1 or +2 dBTP, and often as much as +3 or +4 dBTP.
 These are virtually guaranteed to cause encoder clipping if processed as-is."
-Research measuring 128 kbps MP3 encoding has documented decoded true peaks rising by +1.7 dBTP above the source, and pathological cases as high as +10 dBTP.
+Research on lossy codec encoding has documented decoded true peaks rising 1–3 dBTP above the source in typical cases, with pathological cases reaching considerably higher.
 This is why the −1.0 dBTP true peak ceiling is a hard requirement, not a polite suggestion.

 How Oversampled Limiting Solves This